The Troubles: 1980s

 On 28 February 1985 in Newry, nine RUC officers were killed in a mortar attack on the police station.
 It was planned by the IRA's South Armagh Brigade and an IRA unit in Newry.
 Nine shells were fired from a mark 10 mortar which was bolted onto the back of a hijacked Ford van in Crossmaglen.
 Eight shells overshot the station; the ninth hit a portable cabin which was being used as a canteen.
 It was the RUC's largest loss of life during the Troubles.
 On 8 May 1987, eight IRA members attacked an RUC station in Loughgall, County Armagh, using a bomb and guns.
 All were killed by the SAS – the most IRA members killed in a single incident in the Troubles.
 On 8 November 1987 in Enniskillen, County Fermanagh, a Provisional IRA time bomb exploded during a Remembrance Sunday ceremony for UK Commonwealth war casualties.
 The bomb went off near a cenotaph that was at the heart of the parade.
 Eleven people (ten civilians and one serving member of the RUC) were killed and 63 were injured.
 Former school headmaster Ronnie Hill was seriously injured in the bombing and slipped into a coma two days later, remaining in this condition for more than a decade before his death in December 2000.
 The unit that carried out the bombing was disbanded.
 Loyalist paramilitaries responded to the bombing with revenge attacks on Catholics, mostly civilians.
 Another bomb had been planted at nearby Tullyhommon at a parallel Remembrance Day commemoration but failed to detonate.

-In March 1988, three IRA volunteers who were planning a bombing were shot dead by the SAS at a Shell petrol station on Winston Churchill Avenue in Gibraltar, the British Overseas Territory attached to the south of Spain.
+March 1988 saw a wave of violence starting with the shooting dead of three IRA volunteers who were planning a bombing by the SAS at a Shell petrol station on Winston Churchill Avenue in Gibraltar, the British Overseas Territory attached to the south of Spain.
 This became known as Operation Flavius.
 Their funeral at Milltown Cemetery in Belfast was attacked by Michael Stone, a UDA member who threw grenades as the coffin was lowered and shot at people who chased him.
 Stone killed three people, including IRA volunteer Kevin Brady.
 Stone was jailed for life the following year, but was freed 11 years later under the Good Friday Agreement.
 Two British Army corporals, David Howes and Derek Wood, who were in plain clothes, drove their car into Brady's funeral cortege in Andersonstown.
 The crowd assumed the soldiers were loyalists intent on repeating Stone's attack; dozens of people surrounded and attacked their car.
 The soldiers were pulled out of their car, kidnapped and shot dead by the IRA.
 This became known as the Corporals killings.